williamiommi/sanity-plugin-icon-manager/README.md

 </details>
 <br/>

 If you want to add a new language or override one, you need to create a custom bundle with your desired locale.
-Use `sanity-plugin-icon-manager` as the namespace and add it to your `sanity.config` file under the `i18n.bundles` attribute.
+Use `icon.manager` as the namespace and add it to your `sanity.config` file under the `i18n.bundles` attribute.
 Here is an example:

 <br/>